-Buckinghamshire has better health overall in comparison to England and the South East.
+Buckinghamshire has better overall health compared to England and the South East.
 Life expectancy is higher for men and women, however, the health of residents varies within, and between, local areas.
-For example, people living in more deprived areas are more likely to live in poor health and die earlier than people living in more affluent areas.
+For example, people living in more deprived areas are more likely to live in poorer health and die earlier than people living in more affluent areas.
 They are also more likely to develop multiple long-term conditions earlier, such as diabetes and heart disease.

 Unhealthy behaviours increase the risk of developing these long-term conditions.
-In Buckinghamshire there are increasing rates being seen in obesity in both adults and children and the COVID-19 pandemic has seen people becoming less active, eating less healthily and drinking more alcohol.
+In Buckinghamshire there are increasing rates of obesity in both adults and children.
 Smoking remains the leading risk factor for ill health and death in Buckinghamshire.
 During 2017 to 2019 cancer was the leading cause of death in Buckinghamshire, followed by cardiovascular disease.

 People in Buckinghamshire have also experienced poorer mental health with rising diagnosis and referral rates and greater social isolation.
-COVID-19 has also impacted some people’s income, employment, and children’s education – all factors that can affect people’s health and wellbeing.
+The cost of living crisis has also impacted some people’s income, employment, and healthy behaviours– all factors that can affect people’s health and wellbeing.